 - Dust and mold and mildew.
 It’s a barn, there is going to be dust.
 There’s also likely mold and mildew spores floating around, even if you can’t see things covered in mushrooms and green slime.
 Your job is to minimize dust and maximize ventilation and fresh air.
 More on dust can be found here.

 - Parasites.
 I was going to say this is a giant can of worms, but I resisted.
 When you start to think about it, tons of parasites can cause your horse to itch.
 Lice and mites, which like manes and tails and feathers, are a possibility.
 If you do some wildly close inspection of your horse’s mane and find pustules, tiny critters, or weird oily and scaly patches, it could be lice or mites.
 Don’t overlook the possibility of pinworms, either, which lay their crazy itchy eggs under your horse’s tail and make him want to scratch his butt off.

 - Fungal things.
 Think ringworm and girth itch here.
 What’s funny about horse people is that we LOVE to say “fungus amongus” but fungal infections in horses are rare.
 Most skin stuff is bacterial, sometimes with a smidge of fungus.
 Also, fungal infections are usually super contagious and need meds as antibiotics won’t cut it.
 Your vet can diagnose and prescribe.
 Do your absolute best to avoid Dr. Google.
-If your horse has a persistent mystery skin ailment, a skin scraping or punch biopsy is in order to narrow down a diagnosis.
+If your horse has a persistent mystery skin ailment, a skin scraping or punch biopsy is helpful to narrow down a diagnosis.

 This punch biopsy takes a deep skin sample for analysis.
 Sometimes a skin scraping only gets the top layers of dead skin.